memflow/memflow/README.md

 ## Basic usage

-- Run one of the examples with `cargo run --release --example` (pass nothing to get a list of them).
+You can either run one of the examples with `cargo run --release --example`.
+Pass nothing to get a list of examples.

-- Some connectors (e.g. `qemu_procfs`) will require elevated privileges.
-Pass the `-E` flag to the example to invoke sudo.
+Some connectors like `qemu_procfs` will require elevated privileges.
+See the Connectors section of this Readme for more information.

+To simplify running examples, tests and benchmarks through different connectors we added a simple cargo runner script for Linux to this repository.
+Simply set any of the following environment variables when running the `cargo` command to elevate privileges:

+- `RUST_SUDO` will start the resulting binary via sudo.
+- `RUST_SETPTRACE` will enable PTRACE permissions on the resulting binary before executing it.

-- Alternatively you can run the benchmarks via `cargo bench` (can pass regex filters).
+Alternatively you can run the benchmarks via `cargo bench` (can pass regex filters).
 Win32 benchmarks currently work only on Linux.

 ## Running Examples